 After years of fighting for her life and losing some dear friends she had met through treatment, Jaouad was declared cancer-free.
 Her single-minded focus on survival was no longer necessary, and she soon realized that surviving and living aren’t the same thing.
 Out of her hospital bed and back in the real world, a once goal driven young woman couldn’t see her future.
 As she says in her TED Talk “What Almost Dying Taught Me About Living” (viewed nearly 5 million times and one of the most popular of 2019), “The hardest part of my cancer experience began once the cancer was gone….
 Being cured is not where the work of healing ends.
 It’s where it begins.”

 In search of a way forward, human connection, and self-discovery, Jaouad set out on a 15,000-mile solo cross-country adventure.
 Traveling to every corner of America, she sought out some of the many strangers who had responded to her column and written her letters during the long, lonely years in the hospital—connections that had helped her through that dark time.
 Each meeting was a chance to learn, heal, and gain wisdom from people who had shared their own struggles with her, and by the end of her trip she realized that the divide between sick and well is porous and that the vast majority of us live somewhere in the messy middle.
 Born of this trip, her memoir Between Two Kingdoms, recounts having your life upended and finding the conviction to build another.
 “Boldly candid and truly memorable” (Booklist, starred review), Between Two Kingdoms is a profound chronicle of survivorship and a fierce, tender, and inspiring exploration of what it means to begin again.
-The book has been translated into over 20 languages and was a New York Times bestseller.
+The book has been translated into over 20 languages.

 “Beautifully crafted… affecting… a transformative read.… Jaouad’s insights about the self, connectedness, uncertainty and time speak to all of us, not only readers who’ve faced a life-changing—and potentially life-ending—diagnosis.”